krispychipz/retreat-guide/README.md

 ## Usage

-Run the script (it will fetch several pages from the site's AJAX endpoint):
+Run the example script (it will fetch several pages from the SFZC site's AJAX endpoint):

 ```bash
 python parse_sesshin_events.py